 - The Disciplinary Panel will decide whether or not the evidence supports the complaint that a breach of AIPP’s Code of Conduct or Rules has occurred.

-- Impose any sanction specifically authorised bythe Rules of AIPP.
+- Impose any sanction specifically authorised bythe Rules of the AIPP.

 - Reprimand the Member concerned.